-This course introduces the study of victims.
+Local Corequisites: None This course introduces the study of victims.
 Emphasis is placed on roles/characteristics of victims, victim interaction with the criminal justice system and society, current victim assistance programs, and other related topics.
-Upon completion, students should be able to discuss and identify victims, the uniqueness of victims' roles, and current victim assistance programs.
+Upon completion, students should be able to discuss and identify victims, the uniqueness of victims' roles, and current victim

-CJC 221 - Investigative Principles
+College Transfer: N/A CJC 221 - Investigative Principles